 The Class 24's were built at Derby, Crewe & Darlington and received major repairs at Derby, Crewe, Darlington, Doncaster, Stratford, Eastleigh, Glasgow & Inverurie, naturally there was bound to be differences in the way the Workshops did things, particularly involving accident repairs and at the time of major overhauls.

 The view of D5004 is prior to any type of yellow warning panel being added, though an electrification flash has been affixed to the front.
 The position of these flashes was not consistant.
-The locomotive also sports two brackets for carrying a headboard, a feature found only on the early machines.
+The locomotive also sports two brackets for carrying additional headcode lamps, a feature found only on some of the early machines loaned to Hither Green.
 The position of the number and builders plate is standard.
 The ventilator above the cab door opening is standard, though the split frost screen and Athermos style axle box were both features only carried by the early build.
 Also standard is the cab side droplight window.
 The positioning of the steam style shed plate varied from region to region, here it is mounted under the builders plate.

 Darlington Works also received an allotment of Class 24's, this view features D5098 (U) from early in Darlington's production run.
 The steam style shed plate is carried on the front and a small yellow warning panel has been added.
 There were quite a few variations in how this panel was painted, this one has the rounded upper corners.

 At some point in the production run of the Class 24's British Railways altered the way that train identification would be carried out in the future.
 The former method of using four discs was replaced by a four position alpha-numeric display housed in what became known as headcode boxes.
 This had quite an impact on the design of the cab front.
 The removal of the discs and their associated lights certainly cleaned up the lower part of the cab front, but this was offset by the rather un-imaginative positioning of the headcode box in the center of the cab roof.